With all that public schools can offer in the northern Virginia area, why send your child to TBS? Here are a few reasons.

 5. Christ-centered curriculum

 Students are taught academic truths in the light of The Truth, God's Word.
 Martin Luther once said, "I advise no one to place his child where the Scriptures do not reign paramount.
 Every institution in which men are not increasingly occupied with the Word of God must become corrupt...I am much afraid that schools will prove to be the great gates of hell unless they diligently labor in explaining the Holy Scriptures, engraving them in the hearts of youth."
 We concur with that statement.
-Now we don't agree with everything Luther said, but that statement had much to commend it.
+Now we don't agree with everything Luther said, but that statement?
+No problem.

 A good Christian school is a safe place, free from violence, threats, or crime that can characterize large public schools.
 Fighting, hazing, bullying are not tolerated.
 After all, TBS is a school where Christ is to be honored.
 Many students don't bother locking their lockers because... there is no need to do so.
 Do problems come up?
 Sure.
 But they are dealt with so that the overall atmosphere stays pleasant and safe.
 We think the need for anti-bullying curriculum is just... sad.
 It should be natural for a Christian to be kind and loving to everyone, even enemies.

 Let's look at the public sector.
 There has been a 123% increase in per-pupil spending in the US from 1971 to 2006.
 You read that correctly: 123%!
 And what would you suppose the change would be in academic performance, say, between 17-year-olds during that same period in... reading?
 Well, this percentage is known.
 It's 0%.
 Zero improvement.
 So despite the massive increase in spending, students have not improved - in one important area, at least.
 Now we don't offer many frills at TBS, to be sure, and we don't take in lots of money because we want to keep tuition affordable.
 This is true.
 However, our 17 year-olds are off the charts in reading and most other subjects as well.
 So we not only teach values, we are also a good value!